Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 Type <b>d</b> to proceed to delete another partition (fdisk should automatically select the second partition)
 </pre>

-Next we need to create the new partition:
+Next we need to create the new partition.

 <pre>
 Type <b>n</b> to make a new partition